day8/lein-git-inject/README.md

 # lein-git-inject

-Normally, Leiningen projects list an explicit `version` as the 2nd argument to the `defproject` (within your `project.clj` file), like this:
+Normally, Leiningen projects give an explicit `version` as the 2nd argument to `defproject` (within the `project.clj` file), like this:
 ```
 (defproject my-app "3.4.5"    ;;  <--- "3.4.5" is the version
    ...)